robrwo/Text-Minify-XS/README.md

 It does not recognise any form of markup, comments or text quoting.

-# KNOWN ISSUES

-This only supports ASCII/Latin-1 text.

 # SOURCE

 The development version is on github at [https://github.com/robrwo/Text-Minify-XS](https://github.com/robrwo/Text-Minify-XS)